-Words and phrases like IQ, IQ chart, IQ score and IQ range are in common use; but are they clearly understood and do you know the difference between all of these?
-Let’s start by understanding the measurement of Intelligence Quotient (IQ) to comprehend the difference between IQ range, chart and score.
+Words and phrases like IQ, IQ chart, IQ score and IQ range are in frequent use; but are they understood and did you know the difference between all of these?
+Let’s start by following the measurement of Intelligence Quotient (IQ) to comprehend the difference between IQ range, chart, and score.

 Understanding Intelligence Quotient